Energy-Efficient Renovation and Building Policy

 8. Electronic Procurement: UKM uses an e-procurement system (eP@UKM) for efficient and transparent procurement processes.

-This guidelines is essential for ensuring all procurement activities at UKM align with legal standards, financial prudence, and ethical practices.
+These guidelines are essential for ensuring all procurement activities at UKM align with legal standards, financial prudence and ethical practices.

-Based on UKM Procurement Guidelines emphasizes the importance of energy management by promoting sustainable and energy-efficient practices in procurement.
+Based on UKM Procurement Guidelines, the energy management emphasises the importance of energy management by promoting sustainable and energy-efficient practices in procurement.
 Key aspects include:

 • Energy-Efficient and Green Procurement: UKM procurement policies mandate the selection of energy-efficient products and technologies, such as solar panels, LED lighting, and other green technologies.
 This focus not only reduces energy consumption across campus facilities but also lowers operational costs, contributing to both environmental and economic sustainability.